adoniskoco/holbertonschool-low_level_programming/variables_if_else_while/README.md

-# Project README

-## Overview
-This C project contains a collection of tasks that focus on basic programming concepts such as random number generation, string manipulation, and loops.
-Below is a concise description of each task along with the respective file names.

-### Tasks and File Descriptions

 1. **Positive Anything is Better Than Negative Nothing**
    **Filename:** `positive_anything.c`
    Description: This program assigns a random number to the variable `n` each time it is executed and prints whether the number stored in `n` is positive or negative.